Location of the Seychelles Archipelago

 With its mixed French and African influences, the music of the Seychelles is quite diverse, often containing African rhythms while having sects of French pop or folk music.
 Influenced further by the French presence, about 82 per cent of the local population is Roman Catholic, with a small mixture of other religious groups spread throughout the islands.
 Overall, this gives tourists enough versatility when traveling the islands to get a unique cultural experience.

-6 Reasons Why the Seychelles Archipelago Will Attract You
+6 Reasons Why the Seychelles Islands Will Attract You

 When thinking of a tropical getaway, the Seychelles is a shining example of the escape to paradise that many desire.
 With picturesque beaches and vast, clear ocean waters, visitors can find themselves losing track of time by simply relaxing on the shores.
 When morning arrives, the sunrise is absolutely gorgeous, and come nightfall, there are few places in the world that can match the splendor offered by a sunset on one of the Seychelles islands.